p2k3m/ResumeForge/README.md

 `S3_BUCKET` defines where uploads and logs are stored.
 If it is not set in the environment or secret, the server falls back to
 `resume-forge-data`, which is suitable for local development.

+`DYNAMO_TABLE` specifies the DynamoDB table used for logging.
+If absent from the environment or secret, it defaults to `ResumeForgeLogs`.

 `REQUEST_TIMEOUT_MS` sets the timeout in milliseconds for outbound HTTP requests when fetching external profiles and job descriptions.
 It defaults to `5000`.